rosydaqbar/discord-bot-playground/music/README.md

 ### 5. Add Your Music
 1. Create a `music_collection` folder (or use the path specified in config)
 2. Add your music files (FLAC, MP3, M4A, WAV, OGG)
-3. The bot will automatically scan and index them
+3. The bot will automatically scan and index them with fuzzy search

 ### 6. Start the Bot
 ```bash